David Skaggs

-David Evans Skaggs (born February 22, 1943) is an American lawyer, politician and educator from Colorado.
+David Evans Skaggs (born February 22, 1943) is an American lawyer and politician from Colorado.
 A member of the Democratic Party, he served in the United States House of Representatives from 1987 to 1999.

 Early life and education

 Skaggs was born in Cincinnati, Ohio, but grew up in the New Jersey suburbs of New York City.
 He earned a Bachelor of Arts degree in philosophy from Wesleyan University in 1964 and a Bachelor of Laws from Yale University in 1967.

 Career

 Early career

 Skaggs spent three years on active duty in the United States Marine Corps, including service in Vietnam with the 1st Marine Division and assignments on Okinawa and at Marine Corps Headquarters in Washington, DC.
 Upon discharge from active duty in 1971, he remained in the Marine Reserves until 1978, attaining the rank of Major.
 Skaggs practiced law briefly in New York City and, after military service, in Boulder, Colorado.

 Skaggs first became involved in politics as a Democratic Party volunteer and officer in 1971.
 In 1974, he was hired as an aide to United States Representative Tim Wirth of Colorado, a position he held until 1977.